 Russet potatoes crisp up well but I find them to be somewhat dry and lifeless in comparison to the mighty Yukon Gold.

-How to Make Crispy Oven Baked Fries
+How to Make Crispy Fries in the Oven

 You’ll see some more complicated methods out there that involve soaking the potatoes in water before baking them but I’ve never found it necessary.
 I’m all about making things as easy as possible in the kitchen!